infiniflow/ragflow/docs/references/api.md

     Uploads a file to a knowledge base.

     Args:
-    - file_path: Path to the file to be uploaded.
+    - file_path: Path to the file to upload.
     - kb_name: Name of the target knowledge base.
     - parser_id: ID of the chosen file parser (defaults to 'naive').
     - token: API token for authentication.